opensvc/docs.opensvc.com/source/agent.changes.rst

 * [mandatory] Replace ``DEFAULT.service_env`` by their equivalent ``DEFAULT.env``
 * [mandatory] Set ``<rid>.provision=false`` in your templates for resources you don't want to provision using the opensvc provisioner.
 And set your own as a ``pre_provision`` trigger.
 * [mandatory] Set ``<rid>.shared=true`` in your service configuration files and templates, on resources you want provisioned on one node only.
+* [mandatory] Set ``DEFAULT.orchestrate=false`` in your service without hb resource to ensure manual service failover.
+Also ensure that the placement policy meet your expectations.
+Default placement policy rely on nodes declaration order. [:ref:`new_default_orchestrate`]